yusale9/student-showcase/student-work/adam-friedmann/api-final-project/GET-bill.md

 ## Description

-Receives a table number and returns that table's bill including the details of all items ordered.
+Receives a table number and returns that table's bill including a list of all items ordered.

 > **Note**
 > The app closes any orders associated with a table after generating a bill.